Architecture of Germany

 The architecture of Germany has a long, rich and diverse history.
 Every major European style from Roman to Postmodern is represented, including renowned examples of Carolingian, Romanesque, Gothic, Renaissance, Baroque, Classical, Modern and International Style architecture.

 Centuries of fragmentation of Germany into principalities and kingdoms caused a great regional diversity and favoured vernacular architecture.
 This made for a heterogeneous and diverse architectural style, with architecture differing from town to town.
-While this diversity may still be witnessed in small towns, the devastation of architectural heritage in the larger cities during World War II resulted in extensive rebuilding characterized by simple modernist architecture.
-In this context, however, it must be emphasized that many German cities had already changed their face in the course of industrialization in the 19th and 20th centuries.
-Cities like Munich or Berlin (population around 1500: 13000/8000; 1700: 27000/55000; 2020 3690000/1500000 inhabitants) had developed from very small municipalities to large or larger cities.
+While this diversity may still be witnessed in small towns, the devastation of architectural heritage in the larger cities centres during World War II resulted partly in extensive rebuilding characterized by simple modernist architecture.
+In this context, however, it must be emphasized that many German cities had already changed their face in the course of industrialization in the 19th and 20th centuries with towns like Munich or Berlin developing from very small municipalities to major cities.
+Overall around 7 out of 10 buildings before World War II are still standing today, with even 40 % of Berlin´s buildings dating from before 1950.

-German urban culture is therefore not only urban, it is also shaped by medium-sized cities, rural small towns and large villages.
+German urban culture is therefore not only urban but is also shaped by medium-sized cities, rural small towns and large villages.
 From an architectural point of view, it is a generally recognized fact that the main centers are not representative of the whole country.

 The Brandenburg Gate, Cologne Cathedral, St. Paul's Church (Frankfurt am Main), Neuschwanstein Castle, Hambach Castle, Wartburg and the Reichstag building are some of the most symbolic constructions of Germany.

+Prehistoric architecture

+One of the oldest buildings in the world was found in Bilzingsleben, dating to around 400.000 BP.

+Starting with the Linear Pottery culture circular enclosures and long houses, the biggest buildings of their time, were erected in Germany, from around 5.000 BC.

+The Unetice culture erected large burial mound like the Leubingen tumulus and the graves in Helmsdorf and Bornhöck.